 This article will be considering recent regulations and licensing requirements put in place by the Central Bank of Nigeria with specific reference to popular online financial transactions platforms operating in Nigeria in respect to Fintech companies.

 1. Regulations for Payment Solution Service Provider:

-This includes payment processing gateways and portals, payment solution/application development, merchant service aggregation.
-Payment processing gateways are online payment services that ensures payments are made online directly from the bank account of a customer to another, rather than the giving of physical cash in any transaction.
+This includes payment processing gateways and portals, payment solution/application development, and merchant service aggregation.
+Payment processing gateways are online payment services that ensure payments are made online directly from the bank account of one customer to another, rather than the giving of physical cash in any transaction.
 This means is regarded by consumers as being fast and secure.
 Examples of such payment gateways are; Paystack, Remita, Rave by Flutterwave, Interswitch Web Pay and Vogue Pay, etc.

 For one to be an operator, a CBN Payment Service Provider (PSP) license must be obtained.
 The PSP license are in categories with various license requirements.
 The PSP categories are as follows;

 A. Payment Solution Services (PSSs) License; which consists of;